Code:ART 2023

 Installation Site: King Plaza, 250 Hamilton Ave, Palo Alto, CA.

-Conceptual rendering of Questions for the Curious Orchard by artist Nate Mohler
+Questions for the Curious Orchard by artist Nate Mohler.
+Image credit: Benny Villarreal.

 Urban Interventions

-Six Urban Intervention installations by Bay Area and international artists will be installed in downtown Palo Alto, reimagining downtown storefronts, alleys, parking lots or blank walls in new and inventive ways.
-These interventions include dynamic projections, immersive installations, responsive sound, light, and game-based experiences.
+Six Urban Intervention installations by Bay Area and international artists were installed in downtown Palo Alto, reimagining downtown storefronts, alleys, parking lots or blank walls in new and inventive ways.
+These interventions included dynamic projections, immersive installations, responsive sound, light, and game-based experiences.

-Interactive Flow Fields is a multi display video installation, consisting of a computer running TouchDesigner, displaying a field flow algorithm that is webcam reactive.
+Interactive Flow Fields was a multi display video installation, consisting of a computer running TouchDesigner, displaying a webcam reactive field flow algorithm.
 Flow fields are a branch of physics used to predict how objects flow through a defined medium.
 These underlying principles help us to understand movement: from the very large, like how gravity and electromagnetism influence the paths of celestial bodies; all the way to the very small, like how pharmaceuticals use nano-particles to deliver drugs through our bloodstream.

-The idea behind Interactive Flow Fields is to introduce these concepts to the public through an dynamic visual installation.
-The viewer sees a sample flow field of particles generated with code on an LED panel wall.
-Their movement is tracked by a 3D camera altering the direction of the particle flows dynamically.
-The artist aims to show that science and code can be fun and to highlight flow fields, in particular, as an easy introduction to generative art.
+The artist's idea behind Interactive Flow Fields was to introduce these concepts to the public through an dynamic visual installation.
+The viewer saw a sample flow field of particles generated with code on a LED panel wall.
+Their movement was tracked by a 3D camera altering the direction of the particle flows dynamically.
+The artist aimed to show that science and code in general can be fun, also highlighting flow fields in particular, as an easy introduction to generative art.

 Steven Christopher Wallace is an artist living in San Francisco.
 His work has been seen in galleries and exhibitions throughout the United States, Europe, and Asia as well as in the metaverse as a featured artist during Decentraland Art Week, on the Monograma x SuperRare Space, in the Rug Radio x Superchief Gallery in New York City, in the Idolwild Gallery in Los Angeles, at the /’fu:bar/ expo in Croatia, and as a featured artist at NFT NYC.